Senior Gear Editor

 Pros: Fast and powerful cafe racer/moped-style electric bike

 The Revv1 is as close to a moped as you can get while still being an electric bike, with turn signals, a powerful headlight, full suspension, cafe-racer styling, and a twist throttle.
-Of note is the off-road mode, which can hit speeds of up to 35 mph, though is illegal for use on all but private property, and requires contacting Ride1Up customer support for the unlocking password.
+Of note is the off-road mode, which can hit speeds of up to 35 mph, though it is illegal for use on all but private property, and requires contacting Ride1Up customer support for the unlocking password.
 The bike was produced by Revv1 in a direct response to the popularity of moped-style electric bikes like the Super73 bikes, featured below, and dare we say they’ve set a new bar with their powerful and stylish Revv1.

 CHECK PRICE ON Ride1Up